 Is the proposal for the extension of the existing financial terms of the Open Billing Access Program for ten months until October 31, 2024 appropriate?

+Is it appropriate to have an earnings sharing mechanism for 2024?
 (Agreed to add new issue)

+How should Dawn Parkway capacity turnback risk be dealt with?
 (Agreed to add new issue)

+Is the proposed harmonized methodology for determining the amount of storage space and deliverability required to serve in franchise customers appropriate, and is the proposed allocation of storage space and deliverability among customers appropriate?
 (Agreed to add new issue)

 Rate Implementation